loop-revolution/api/README.md

-# blocks-api
+# Blocks by Loop API

-The GraphQL api for interacting with the Blocks system
+The GraphQL API for interacting with the Blocks system.

+More README to come.